 If a star made it to the last episode and became one of the final three competitors, that’s another $50,000, according to the site.
 That means both the winner and the runners-up would leave with $360,000, not to mention their new rocking body from all that exercise.

-If you make it to the last episode and you’re one of the final two competitors, that’s another $50,000.
-That means both the winner and the runner-up can leave with $345,000, not to mention their new rocking bod from all that exercise.
-And on top of all that, they’ll also like reenergize the following that they already had — or even find a new one.
-And the larger the following they have on social media sites like Instagram, the more they can leverage that audience into even bigger paydays from companies who want them to partner with them for sponsored posts.
+On top of all that, they’ll also likely reenergize the celeb following that the stars already had — or even find a new one.
+The larger the following the star has on social media sites like Instagram, the more they can leverage that audience into even bigger paydays from companies who want to partner with them for sponsored posts or other ventures.

 It’s no wonder that plenty of celebs are clamoring to get on the show.
 Not only does it seem like tons of fun, but it also just comes with tons of money.
-Now if they’d just make a spin-off called Dancing with the Average American, we’d be a shoe-in for the role.
+Now if they’d just make a spin-off called Dancing With the Average American, we’d be a shoo-in for the role.